evily2k/DattoRMM-Scripts/Add Chrome Extension [WIN]/readme.md

     All Users - Machine
 ```
 **Setup:**

-**Either create a new component in DattoRMM and copy/paste the script file contents into the DattoRMM script window.**
+**Create a new component in DattoRMM and copy/paste the script file contents into the DattoRMM script window.**

 Then add in both 'chromeExtensionID' and 'installType' variables in the Datto component settings.